 Prior to either of these planting times, you should amend the soil with plenty of compost, which will become the basis for fertilizing your garlic as well as aid in water retention and drainage.
-You can also use manure or 1-2 pounds of all purpose fertilizer (10-10-10), or 2 pounds of blood meal per 100 square feet of garden space.
+You can also use manure or 1-2 pounds (0.5-1 kg) of all-purpose fertilizer (10-10-10), or 2 pounds (1 kg.) of blood meal per 100 square feet (9.5 sq. m.) of garden space.

 Once the garlic has been sown, it is time to consider a schedule for further fertilization of garlic.

 Fertilization of garlic plants should occur in the spring if you planted in the fall.
 Fertilizing your garlic can occur either by side dressing or broadcasting fertilizer over the entire bed.
 The best garlic plant fertilizer will be high in nitrogen, those containing blood meal or a synthetic source of nitrogen.
 To side-dress, work the fertilizer in an inch (2.5 cm.) down or so and about 3-4 inches (7.5-10 cm.) from the plant.
 Fertilize every three to four weeks.

 Fertilize your garlic again just before the bulbs swell, around mid-May.
 By all accounts, however, do not fertilize with high nitrogen foods after May, as this may stunt the bulb size.